varnish/Varnish-Book/varnish_book.rst

    .. backend definition

-   In Varnish terminology, a backend server is whatever server Varnish talks to fetch content.
+   In Varnish terminology, a *backend* server is the origin server.
+   In other words, it is whatever server Varnish talks to fetch content.
    This can be any sort of service as long as it understands HTTP.
    Most of the time, Varnish talks to a web server or an application frontend server.
-   In this book, we use backend, web server or application frontend server interchangeably.
+   In this book, we use *backend*, *origin server*, *web server* or *application frontend server* interchangeably.

 Varnish Distribution
 --------------------